CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 2.3 **[Guidelines for single register data access](./single-register-application.md)**

-Users who have a data permit directly from a single public register issued for SD Desktop need to confirm the data access in SD Apply.
+Projects that have a data permit directly from a single public register issued for SD Desktop need to confirm the data access in SD Apply.

 ### 3. Support materials